kubevela/kubevela.github.io/docs/end-user/rollout.md

 express-server-v1   7/7     7            7           2m
 ```

-### Shrink
+### Scale down

-Apply the YAML below to Shrink the size of replicas from 7 to 3.
+Apply the YAML below to scale down the size of replicas from 7 to 3.
 ```shell
 cat <<EOF | kubectl apply -f -
 apiVersion: core.oam.dev/v1beta1